-A: You must safely store your gun with trigger locks or secure gun cabinets if you live with someone who has been convicted of a felony or domestic violence crime, has been involuntarily committed to a mental health facility or is currently under an order of protection.
+A: You must safely store your gun in a locked gun safe or cabinet, or secure it with a trigger lock, if you live with someone who has been convicted of a felony or domestic violence crime. has been involuntarily committed to a mental health facility or is currently under an order of protection.